JA

 Discover Jamaica's traditional non-alcoholic drinks, from local teas to refreshing juices.

-A popular holiday beverage, sorrel drink is made from the dried sepals of the sorrel plant, ginger, and spices.
-It's a refreshing and flavorful drink often served chilled.
+A popular holiday beverage, sorrel drink is made from dried sepals of the sorrel plant, ginger, and spices.
+Refreshing and flavorful drink often served chilled.
+Christmas tradition but available year-round.
+Deep red color, tart-sweet flavor.

 fruit drinkCold